speedscale/docs/docs/reference/transform-traffic/transforms/regex.md

 ### Purpose

 **regex** extracts the first instance of a regular expression pattern.

-Most regular expression patterns are supported but for edge cases check out Go's [regexp](https://pkg.go.dev/regexp) documentation.
+Validate regex patterns at https://regex101.com using the Golang flavor.

 ### Usage